MEET THE BOARD

 Born and bred in the Los Angeles area, Corey now resides in the South Bay and is the owner of an award-winning Graphic Design and Marketing agency located in Hermosa Beach, Ca. He brings 20 years of marketing experience to the Board’s Development Committee with the mission to build and elevate iACT’s brand and ultimately increase awareness, involvement and funding for the organization.
 Corey graduated from UC Santa Barbara with a pre-law degree and spent several years recording and touring with his punk band before starting his own design agency.
 His interests include soccer, music and spending time with his family.

-I act because while some are born with many options right in front of them, others aren’t so fortunate.
-How can we sit back and not bring support and hope to those who so desperately need it.
+“While some are born with many options right in front of them, others aren’t so fortunate.
+How can we sit back and not bring support and hope to those who so desperately need it.”

 Co-Chair, Development Committee